grinsteindavid/ai-agent-code-analyzer/README.md

 - **Web Research Integration**: Search the web directly from your terminal with DuckDuckGo Lite
   - Customizable search parameters including number of results
   - Structured results with titles, URLs, and descriptions
+- **PDF Document Processing**: Extract and analyze text content from PDF files
+  - Specify page ranges to extract content from specific pages
+  - Get metadata about PDFs including page count and information
 - **File Operations**: Find files, read content, and create new files - all through conversational commands
 - **Pattern Search**: Use grep-like functionality through simple queries
 - **Execution Planning**: Advanced AI planning capabilities to break down complex requests into manageable steps